speudusa/csharp-web-development-wiki/Lesson-7-(Interfaces).md

 ### Full-Time Students

 * Welcome to Days 10 - 13
+* Assignment 2 due by end of Day 14
 * **Day 10**:
     * Lesson 7 Prep work only
     * Assignment 2 work time in the afternoon